marbl/canu/documentation/source/parameter-reference.rst

 returns alignment-free overlaps with imprecise extents.
 The other, the original overlapper algorithm 'ovl', returns alignments but is much more expensive.

-There are two sets of parameters, one for the 'mhap' algorithm and one for the 'ovl' algorithm.
+There are three sets of parameters, one for the 'mhap' algorithm, one for the 'ovl' algorithm, and one for the 'minimap' algorithm.
 Parameters used for a specific type of overlap are set by a prefix on the option: 'cor' for read correction, 'obt' for read trimming ('overlap based trimming') or 'utg' for unitig construction.
 For example, 'corOverlapper=ovl' would set the overlapper used for read correction to the 'ovl' algorithm.

 {prefix}Overlapper <string=see-below>
-  Specify which overlap algorith, 'mhap' or 'ovl'.
+  Specify which overlap algorith, 'mhap' or 'ovl' or 'minimap'.
 The default is to use 'mhap' for 'cor' and 'ovl' for both 'obt' and 'utg'.

 Overlapper Configuration, ovl Algorithm
 ---------------------------------------